ibm-cloud-docs/speech-to-text/language-resource-ng.md

 -   `display_as` - The spelling of the word that the service uses in transcripts.
 Unless you specify an alternative representation, the spelling matches the value of the `word` field.
 For more information, see [Using the display_as field](#display-as-ng).
 -   `source` - How the word was added to the words resource.
 The field always contains the string `user` to indicate that it was added directly as a custom word.

-After adding or modifying a custom word, it is important that you verify the correctness of the word's definition; for more information, see [Validating a words resource for next-generation models](#validateModel-ng).
+After adding or modifying a custom word, it is important that you verify the correctness of the word's definition; for more information, see [Validating a words resource for large speech models and next-generation models](#validateModel-ng).
 You must also train the model for the changes to take effect during transcription; for more information, see [Train the custom language model](/docs/speech-to-text?topic=speech-to-text-languageCreate#trainModel-language).

 You can add custom words that already exist, for example, to add more sounds-like pronunciations for common words.
 Otherwise, there is no reason to duplicate common words.
 Such words remain in the model's words resource, but they are harmless and unnecessary.
 {: note}